Cranberry: Insect pests

+As more and more pesticides become banned due to environmental concern, there are increased resurgences of secondary pests.

 Production

-In 2020, world production of cranberry was 663,345 tonnes, mainly by the United States, Canada, and Chile, which collectively accounted for 97% of the global total (table).
-Wisconsin (59% of US production) and Quebec (60% of Canadian production) were the two largest regional producers of cranberries in North America.
+In 2022, world production of cranberry was 582,924 tonnes, with the United States and Canada together accounting for 99% of the total.
+Wisconsin (59% of US production) and Quebec (60% of Canadian production) are two of the largest producers of cranberries in the two countries.
 Cranberries are also a major commercial crop in Massachusetts, New Jersey, Oregon, and Washington, as well as in the Canadian province of British Columbia (33% of Canadian production).